ricardo-rossi/ge/README.md

 ## Examples

-Please see some example templates in the /samples directory
+Please see some template examples in the /samples directory

 ## Running The Examples